-Gas logs are a vital piece of an attractive and easy to operate fireplace.
-There are many different options and configurations to choose from.
-Natural Gas, propane, vented, vent-free, see through...
-What do they all mean, and how do they work together?
+Gas logs are a vital piece of an attractive and easy to operate gas-burning fireplace, whether it's masonry construction or a manufactured fireplace.
+There are many different gas log options and configurations to choose from.
+Most gas logs are either natural gas or propane but may be vented, vent-free, or configured for see-through fireplaces.

 Truthfully, there are only four major options in gas logs, and only two decisions to make before you get your dream fireplace.
 The first choice would be a fuel type.
 The second choice is whether or not you need a vented or vent-free log set.

 There is a final set of options that you'll also want to take into consideration.
 Are you looking for a more modern fireplace design with fireglass or the more traditional log sets?
 Or, do you relish the traditional appearance with a modern edge?